 Scholarly Commons Citation

 Salop, Steven C., "What Consensus?
 Ideology, Politics and Elections Still Matter" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1207.
+1207.